Percy Jackson & the Olympians: The Ultimate Guide

 The Ultimate Guide is a companion book, second to the series, released on January 19, 2010.
 This book has a magnetic cover and holographic character pictures that change into four different characters.
 Its 156 pages include trading cards, full-color diagrams, and maps.
 It also includes a dictionary of almost every monster Percy faces in the series, with pictures beside some, as well as various activities.
 The book tells of Percy Jackson's starting life as a half-blood, a tour of the Underworld by Nico di Angelo, the story of Sally Jackson's parents, and items used throughout the series.
 There is also a paperback version.

 Graphic novels

 Graphic novels based on each book of the series have been released: The Lightning Thief on October 12, 2010, The Sea of Monsters on July 2, 2013, The Titan's Curse on October 8, 2013, The Battle of the Labyrinth on October 2, 2018, and The Last Olympian on August 13, 2019.

 Demigods and Monsters

 Demigods and Monsters is an unofficial companion book and was released on February 11, 2009.
 With an introduction by Riordan, it features essays written by various young adult authors that explore, discuss and provide further insight into the Percy Jackson series.
-At 196 pages, it also contains information on the places and characters of the series, as well as a glossary of Greek myths.
+It also contains information on the places and characters of the series, as well as a glossary of Greek myths.